weinkauf/TeXnicCenter-Manual/source/doctemplates.rst

 The categories `Articles` and `General` would contain the templates from the company's directory.
 The category `University` would contain the templates from the local drive.
-The category `Letters` would contain the templates from the company's directory merged with the one's from the local drive:
+The category `Letters` would contain the templates from the company's directory merged with templates from the local drive:

 * Order (:file:`company/Letters/Order.tex`)
 * Notice (:file:`company/Letters/Order.tex`)